nvidia-riva/tutorials/New-language-adaptation/Esperanto/README.md

 # The Making of Riva Esperanto ASR Service

-This tutorial walks you through the step-by-step, end-to-end process that NVIDIA engineers and data scientists employed to develop the Riva Esperanto Automatic Speech Recognition (ASR) service, from raw transcribed audio data to a ready-to-serve Riva ASR service.
+This tutorial walks you through step-by-step how to develop the Riva Esperanto Automatic Speech Recognition (ASR) service, from raw transcribed audio data to a ready-to-serve Riva ASR service.

 ## Overview